ClickHouse/ClickHouse/docs/en/engines/table-engines/integrations/kafka.md

 - `_raw_message` - Raw message that couldn't be parsed successfully.
 - `_error` - Exception message happened during failed parsing.

-Note: `_raw_message` and `_error` virtual columns are filled inly in case of exception during parsing, they are always empty when message was parsed successfully.
+Note: `_raw_message` and `_error` virtual columns are filled only in case of exception during parsing, they are always empty when message was parsed successfully.

 ## Data formats support {#data-formats-support}